Patrick160893/patrick160893.github.io/index.md

-## Hi, I'm Patrick and I am data scientist with a strong yearning to furtehr my knowledge of programming, statistics, and databade management.
+## Hi, my name is Patrick and I am data scientist with a strong yearning to further my knowledge of programming, statistics, and database management.

+Table of Contents

 You can use the [editor on GitHub](https://github.com/Patrick160893/patrick160893.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.